orochi-network/orochi-network.github.io/src/orochi-network/sdk.md

 ## Installation

-You could install Orochi Network sdk by running:
+You can install Orochi Network sdk by running:

 ```bash
 npm install @orochi-network/sdk